scipr-lab/libsnark/README.md

 compile it.
 (Required only when using the default bn128 curve.)

     $ ./prepare-depends.sh

+If not using bn128 option the depinst directory, referred to in Makefile, needs to be created manually:

+    $ mkdir -p depinst/include depinst/src

 Then, to compile the library, tests, profiling harness and documentation, run: